-The MPA device recorded higher mobility rates which cumulated to 73% by adding the "somewhat easy" and "very easy" responses in relation to IPC+TED's 43%.
-With discomfort patients accounting for 10%, this indicates that most of them could move easily without any negative effect from the device.
-The "very difficult" group accounted for 3% which quite a small number.
-The positive feedbacks realized in relation to effect on sleep pattern and future use in case of requirements (83% against 17%) indicate a high acceptability ration from the patients.
-Various studies support this outcome by showing both improvement in blood flow and a high patient satisfaction rate.
-[21,23]
+The MPA device also recorded higher mobility rates of 73% (when adding the "somewhat easy" and "very easy" responses) in relation to TED + IPC's 43%.
+This indicates that most patients could move easily without any negative effect from the device.
+The "very difficult" group accounted for 3%.

+The positive feedback in relation to effect on sleep pattern and future use in case of requirement (83% for MPA vs. 17% for TED + IPC) indicate a high acceptability of MPA from the patients.
+Various studies support this outcome by showing both improvement in blood flow and a high patient satisfaction rate.^{19,20}